Paraphrase

+A paraphrase (/ˈpærəˌfreɪz/) or rephrase is the rendering of a text through the use of different words without altering the text's original meaning.
+Most of the time, a paraphrased text can convey its meaning more effectively than the original words.
+In other words, paraphrasing uses different vocabulary than the original text but maintains the same concept.
+For example, when someone tells a story they have heard, in their own words, they paraphrase it, with the meaning being the same.
+The phrase itself is derived via Latin paraphrasis, from Ancient Greek παράφρασις 'additional manner of expression'.
+The action of paraphrasing is also called paraphrasis.

 History

 Although paraphrases likely abounded in oral traditions, paraphrasing as a specific educational exercise dates back to at least Roman times, when the author Quintilian recommended it for students to develop dexterity in language.
 In the Middle Ages, this tradition continued, with authors such as Geoffrey of Vinsauf developing schoolroom exercises that included both rhetorical manipulations and paraphrasing as a way of generating poems and speeches.
-Paraphrasing seems to have dropped off as a specific exercise that students learn, a drop off that largely coincides with the removal of Classical texts from the core of Western education.
-There is, however, renewed interest in the study of paraphrases, given concerns around plagiarism and original authorship.
+There is interest in the study of paraphrases relating to concerns around plagiarism and original authorship.

+Types

+For the purposes of education, Fred Inglis identifies five levels of paraphrase: